Dynamics on Trees of Spheres: Rescaling-limits

 \begin{question} Is every dynamical system between trees of spheres dynamically approximable by some sequence of dynamically marked rational maps? \end{question}

-The answer to this question is no and a counterexample is given in \cite{A}.
-This answer require more technical results that will be made explicit in \cite{A2} where we will give some necessary conditions for a dynamical systems between trees of spheres to be approximable by some sequence of dynamically marked rational maps.
+The answer to this question is no, and a counterexample is given in \cite[Figure 1]{A2}.
+This answer requires more technical results that are made explicit in \cite{A2}, where we give some necessary conditions for a dynamical system between trees of spheres to be approximable by some sequence of dynamically marked rational maps.